The Way to Rainy Mountain, N. Scott Momaday

 Fortunately, I had a handy timeline put out by the Native Fish Society, describing the decline of Columbia River salmon from 1779 to present, which told the story of early scientific opinion: Pacific salmon don’t pay attention to natal streams, but randomly find rivers to swim and nesting gravel in which to deposit and fertilize their eggs.
 The result of such thinking—and it persisted well into the 20th century, was that man could outdo nature, could build hatcheries and hatch fish faster than Columbia River canneries could harvest and process them.

 “Got it, Paul,” I said, and emailed him the timeline.
 He was grateful.
-The answer to his question, Read The Article
+The answer to his question, by the way, looks to be 1938!
+Although Canadian scientists had started preaching natal stream care in the 1880s, the Americans had become taken with the

 Dams, Fish, Controversy–June events!